ChenBarryHu/agent_mcp_sandbox/README.md

 ## 🚀 Usage - Benchmarking Guardrail Overhead (Figures 3 & 4)

-This section reproduces the guardrail overhead benchmarks on the **Confidential VM (CVM)** as presented in the paper.
+This section reproduces the guardrail overhead benchmarks on the **Confidential VM** as presented in the paper.

 ### 📊 Figure 3: DeBERTa Trace Inspection
 This experiment benchmarks the latency overhead when using DeBERTa to inspect the agent's execution trace.